-The subject property has a General Plan Land Use designation of Land Extensive Agriculture (LEA) and is located within the Sonoma Mountain Area Plan.
-This land use designation (LEA) is intended to ensure the stability and productivity of the County's agricultural lands and industries, specifically by enhancing and protecting lands capable of and generally used for animal husbandry and the production of food, fiber, and plant materials.
+Issue#1: General Plan and Sonoma Mountain Area Plan Consistency stability and productivity of the County's agricultural lands and industries, specifically by enhancing and protecting lands capable of and generally used for animal husbandry and the production of food, fiber, and plant materials.
 Section 2.6 of the General Plan Land Use element identifies the intended policy and permitted uses for Land Extensive Agriculture areas.
 This land use designation is intended to establish and maintain densities and parcel sizes that are conducive to continued agricultural production.
 The Sonoma Mountain Planning Area Plan includes broad goals and policies related to encouraging growth that maintains the existing range of types of communities in the Planning Area while also retaining large parcels for agricultural uses.